 Patients who have lost the arch in a foot may have a medializing osteotomy.
 The heel bone is cut and moved to the inside part of the foot to help restore the arch.
 A fallen arch can be caused by arthritis, loss of tendon function or an injury.

 Patients with abnormally high arches sometimes have a Dwyer osteotomy.
 This is a break that removes an outside-based wedge of bone from the calcaneus in order to realign the foot.
 Another osteotomy for abnormally high arches is the lateralizing osteotomy.
 The heel is cut and shifted to the outside to reduce the arch and improve alignment.

-Before considering a calcaneal osteotomy, patients should first attempt conservative treatment options such as immobilization, rest, ice, nonsteroidal anti-inflammatory drugs (NSAIDs), orthotics or physical therapy.
+Before considering a calcaneal osteotomy, patients should first attempt conservative treatment options such as immobilization, rest, ice.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), orthotics or physical therapy can also be considered.
 However, the success of these treatments depends on the stage of the deformity, duration and severity of symptoms.

 General Details of a Calcaneal Osteotomy

 Surgery is typically performed on an outpatient basis, meaning you can go home the same day.
 Anesthesia will be administered to ensure no pain during the surgical procedure.
 The site of the incision will be sterilized before the procedure begins.
 Most osteotomies are approached from the outer side of one’s foot.
 Typically, an incision is made along the outside of your foot giving the surgeon access to the heel bone.
 The surgeon will then use a surgical cutting instrument to carefully divide the heel in two separate pieces.